ujagaga/command-server/README.md

 # What it is for
 I often use remote linux machines and need a simple web server to run custom commands via http get request.
 This is usefull for embedding in html pages so I can execute shell commands from a simple web page.
-I developed this as a very light weight alternative to Octoprint.
-All I wanted was a stop button and a web camera preview.
-I am using MJPEG streamer to preview video and this server to send command to the printer.

 # Technology
 The code is based on open source Mongoose web server (https://github.com/cesanta/mongoose).
 You can configure the folder to serve and it expects to have a "cmd" sub-folder which contains scripts to execute (shell, python,...).
 The scripts must have a sheebang (like "#!/bin/bash" or "#!/usr/bin/python3") on the first line so the system knows how to execute it.
 Make sure it is the absolute path to interpreter and not an environment variable because if you start the server as a service or from a cron job, the environment is not available.